MidAutumnMoon/Nuran/README.md

 There is no sanity.

-## Steps to provision GitHub Action
+## Notes to setup GitHub Actions environment

-1. Action permission
+### Permission
-    1. Find Action/Runners under Settings
+1. Find `Actions/General` in Settings.
-    2. Find "Workflow permissions"
-    3. Allow read/write
-    4. Toggle "...Action to create...pull requests"
+2. Select `Read and write permissions` under Workflow permissions.
+3. Enable `Allow Github Actions to create...pull requests`.

-2. Cachix
+### Cachix
-    1. Obtain auth token from Cachix dashboard
+1. Obtain the token from Cachix dashboard.
-    2. Create a secret named `CACHIX_AUTH_TOKEN` with that token as content
+2. Put the token in a secret named `CACHIX_AUTH_TOKEN`.